HIV Testing in the United States

 Insurance Coverage of HIV Testing

-Most insurers now broadly cover HIV testing, many without cost-sharing, in part due to a decision made by the United States Preventive Services Task Force (USPSTF), an independent panel that assess the net benefit of preventive services and assigns a subsequent letter grade (A-D).
-Under the ACA, any “A” or “B” graded preventive services must be provided by most insurers without cost-sharing; in addition, traditional Medicaid programs, while not required to provide USPSTF top graded services, are incentivized to do so.
+Most insurers now broadly cover HIV testing as part of routine healthcare without cost-sharing due to the Affordable Care Act (ACA).
+Under the ACA, any preventive service given an “A” or “B” rating by the United States Preventive Services Task Force (USPSTF) must be covered by most insurers without cost-sharing; in addition, traditional Medicaid programs, while not required to provide USPSTF top graded services, are incentivized to do so.
 In 2013, the USPSTF gave HIV screening an “A” rating for all adolescents and adults, ages 15 to 65.
 It also gave an “A” grade to HIV screening for pregnant women.
 Both of these recommendations were reaffirmed in 2019.
 The current insurance coverage landscape of HIV testing is as follows:

-• Private Insurance: Most private plans cover HIV testing without cost-sharing.
-All plans created after the ACA was signed in 2010 must provide coverage aligning with the USPSTF “A” and “B” grades without cost sharing.1
+• Private Insurance: Most private plans cover routine HIV testing without cost-sharing.
+All plans created after the ACA was signed in 2010 must provide coverage aligning with the USPSTF “A” and “B” grades without cost sharing.

 • Medicare: In April 2015, following the 2013 USPSTF recommendation and a subsequent National Coverage Determination, CMS expanded Medicare coverage to include annual HIV testing for beneficiaries ages 15-65 regardless of risk, and those outside this age range at increased risk without cost-sharing.
 Additionally, Medicare will cover up to three tests for pregnant beneficiaries.

-HIV testing is offered at CDC-funded testing sites (accounting for about 2.5 million tests in 2019) and in other public and private settings, including free-standing HIV counseling and testing centers, health departments, hospitals, private doctor offices, STD clinics, and mobile testing units.
-The overall positivity rate at CDC funded test sites was 0.9% in 2019.
-The positivity rate for new diagnoses was 0.4% but was substantially higher for certain sub-populations (e.g. 1.5% for transgender people, 1.5% for men who have sex with men and 2.2% for men who have sex with men and also use injection drugs).
-Among CDC-funded testing sites, non-health care facilities have a higher rate of clients testing HIV-positive than do health care and correctional facilities.
+• HIV testing is offered at CDC-funded testing sites (accounting for about 1.7 million tests in 2021) and in other public and private settings, including free-standing HIV counseling and testing centers, health departments, hospitals, private doctor offices, STD clinics, and mobile testing units.
+The overall positivity rate at CDC funded test sites was 1.1% in 2021.
+The positivity rate for new diagnoses was 0.5% but was substantially higher for certain sub-populations (e.g. 1.4% for transgender people, 1.9% for men who have sex with men and 2.8% for men who have sex with men and also use injection drugs).
+Among CDC-funded testing sites, non-health care facilities have a higher rate of clients testing HIV positive than do health care and correctional facilities.

 Testing Techniques